ardatan/graphql-tools/website/docs/schema-stitching.md

 });
 ```

 Note the new `subschemas` property with an array of subschema configuration objects.
-This syntax is a bit more verbose, but we shall see how it provides multiple benefits:
+This syntax is a bit verbose, but we shall see how it provides multiple benefits:
 1. transforms can be specified on the subschema config object, avoiding creation of a new schema with a new round of delegation in order to transform a schema prior to merging.
 2. remote schema configuration options can be specified, also avoiding an additional round of schema proxying.